11 Reasons Why You Should Go on More Outdoor Vacations

 Enhance your overall physical health while on vacation and you can also reduce your risk of heart disease and untimely death because outdoor activities have been shown to help extend your life.

 3. Enhanced Brain Health

-One of the reasons why adventure is important in our life is because research has shown that activities such as hiking and walking contributes to brain growth.
+One of the reasons adventure is important in our life is because research has shown that activities such as hiking and walking contribute to brain growth.
 As you get older, your hippocampus starts to shrink which leads to memory loss, but studies show that walking 40 minutes a day helps to grow this area of the brain by 2%.

 Hiking exotic trails can therefore keep you mentally sharp.
 Not only can you prevent brain shrinkage, but you can even reverse it.

 Most family vacations involve kids and parents going their separate ways to enjoy different activities.
 Hiking to the top of a waterfall is one adventure that will bring the family closer together.